mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/troubleshooting/tools-and-techniques/index.md

 In particular, this checks:

-- All enabled addons are installed and running
+- That all enabled addons are both installed and running
-- The deployed addons match the configuration of `cluster.yaml`
+- The deployed addons match the configurations defined in the `cluster.yaml` file

 **NOTE** If you manually customize components of a deployed addon, without tuning the associated `values` field for that addon in `cluster.yaml`, this command may report an error in your addon deployment.

 Running addon health checks is recommended when:

-- Any Konvoy addon is unreachable or unresponsive, e.g. Prometheus is down
+- Any Konvoy addon is unreachable or unresponsive, e.g., Prometheus is down
 - Logging and metrics data are not updating in Kibana and Grafana
 - An application deployed with an Ingress is unreachable